heremaps/xyz-documentation/docs/cli/add-on.md

 # Add-on features via HERE CLI

-In this section we give you a quick overview of the advanced commands to use Data Hub Add-on features with Data Hub Spaces from the HERE CLI.
+In this section we give you a quick overview of the advanced HERE CLI commands for Data Hub Add-on features in Data Hub Spaces.

 ## Schema Validation for GeoJSON data

 A JSON schema definition file can be configured for a space.
-The schema definition can be in the form of a web address or a local file.
+Users can set the schema definition can be in the form of a URL or a local file.
 Features that do not match this schema will not be uploaded.
-User can use local filepath/hyper link to set or view the schema definition.

 !!! note